 Take a moment for remembrance of our brave soldiers who gave their lives for the United States of America

-As many of us enjoy an extended Memorial Day weekend by firing up the grill, popping a cold one, watching the Indy 500, or simply enjoying an extra day off with family and friends; please take a moment to remember our brave soldiers who gave their lives for our country.
+As many of us enjoy an extended Memorial Day weekend by firing up the grill, popping a cold one, watching the Indy 500, or simply enjoying an extra day off with family and friends at the beach; please take a moment to remember our brave soldiers who gave their lives for our country.

 Since 1868, we have set aside this special day of remembrance.
 Nearly one million American men and women have died wearing the uniforms of the U.S. Armed Forces.